Spartan-CSharp/HotelManagementApp/README.md

 ### Search Form

 The homework from Lesson 32, Search Form, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a form that allows the user to search for bookings.
 Display the bookings on the page.
 Wire this up to the class library.

+### Check In Form

+The homework from Lesson 33, Check In Form, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create a check in form that displays the booking details and allows the user to check in the guest.
+Wire it up to the class library.